Canvas Prints Buying Guide - 10 Factors to Consider

 My name is Patrick Ryan and I’m the head honcho here at The Canvas Works.
 We’re based in the beautiful coastal town of Kinsale, in County Cork, Ireland.
 And it’s from this idyllic location in West Cork - the start point of the famous Wild Atlantic Way, that we make our world-renowned canvas prints, framed prints and series of vintage style travel posters.

-I’ve been turning my customers’ photos into canvas prints and framed prints for over ten years now.
+I’ve been turning my customers’ photos into canvas prints and framed prints for over fifteen years now.
 I’m self taught.
 Before The Canvas Works, I worked in advertising agencies for a decade and prior to that I studied Law.
 I’d never have guessed I’d end up in Kinsale, making high quality canvas prints for customers all over the world - from Dublin to Dubai and Belfast to Boston.

 But here’s the thing.
 After over ten years of printing, I realised this year that I’ve never sat at my computer and written properly about the process of printing on canvas and putting down on paper all the factors that I consider are essential to making a great canvas print.